Committee for Harmonized Health Impact, Privacy, and Ethics Review

-The full RITHIM program, including the electronic Provincial Research Administration System (PRAS) will be implemented in early 2023.
+The full RITHIM program, including the electronic Provincial Research Administration System (PRAS) will be implemented in 2023.

 For the initial implementation, this means that the Committee for Harmonized Health Impact, Privacy, and Ethics Review (CHIPER) is responsible for ensuring that Research Ethics Boards have approved a research project prior to the Provincial Health Research Privacy Committee (PHRPC) review and decision.

 The form and mandate of CHIPER will evolve with the full implementation of the RITHIM Program.